-The end-use customers supplied by stand-alone power systems continue to pay the same charge as though still on the network and all network users benefit from the savings that arise.
+The end-use customers supplied by stand-alone power systems continue to pay the same charge and all network users benefit from the savings that arise.
 The ERA will be assessing stand-alone power expenditure during the access arrangement review to ensure that it meets the requirements of the new facilities investment test.
+This will include assessing the efficiency of Western Power's procurement of stand-alone power systems.

-As stand-alone power systems are only deployed based on operational requirements determined by Western Power, the stand-alone power system is an input, rather than a service.
-As set out in the issues paper, the ERA considers stand-alone power systems should be captured under the existing reference services and included in the target revenue category.
+As stand-alone power systems are deployed based on operational requirements determined by Western Power, the stand-alone power system is an input, rather than a service.
+The ERA considers stand-alone power systems should be captured under the existing reference services and included in the target revenue category.